goungoun/coursera-note-tensorflow/02_Launching_into_Machine_Learning/README.md

 - Critically the decision boundary is intended not just to be descriptive of the current data.
 - It's intended to be predictive of unseen data.
 - This property to extending to unseen example is called generalization.
 And it's essential to ML model.
+> (Q) When to stop model training? <br>
+> As soon as you start seeing your models not perform well against your validation data set, like if your loss metrics start to increase or creep up, it's time to stop.

 ## Loss function
 - Quantify model performance to figure out better model